frame11/VAPy/README.md

 # VAPy
 ###The Voat API wrapper for Python3
 ---
-#####IN PROGRESS - ALL CLAIMS SUBJECT TO CHANGE - CURRENTLY NONFUNCTIONAL
+#####IN PROGRESS - ALL CLAIMS SUBJECT TO CHANGE - CONSIDER TO BE NONFUNCTIONAL
 ---

+####ABOUT

 VAPy is intended to provide a simple, highly explicit Python interface to the Voat API.

+VAPy provides a Profiles class, which can be run as a stand alone application providing a simple user agent and API key management system.
+Profiles can be used with VAPy applications, providing secure local persistence and renewal for API tokens.
+Profiles uses [SQLite3](https://www.sqlite.org/) and [simplecrypt](https://github.com/andrewcooke/simple-crypt).

 While VAPy makes Submission and Comment classes available to the user, they are not used as part of the VAPy internal data structure.
 VAPy encourages a more functional approach and consists largely of simple functions and methods designed to make is easier for users to chain those functions together in meaningful ways.

-VAPy includes the Profiles component, which can be run as a stand alone application providing a simple user agent and API key management system.
-Profiles can be used with VAPy applications, providing secure local persistence and renewal for API tokens.
-Profiles uses [SQLite3](https://www.sqlite.org/) and [simplecrypt](https://github.com/andrewcooke/simple-crypt).

 ---
 ####GETTING STARTED
 To use VAPy you need a valid Voat.co login and api key.

+It is recommended that you first create a profile:

+`$ python3 Profiles.py`

+Select "add" and provide a profile name, Voat login credentials, and API key when prompted.
+After creating a profile, VAPy will handle OAuth2 authentication with the Voat API.
+Information (other than profile name) is encrytped in a local database using the provided Voat password as the encryption key.
+It should be noted that "loss" of this password will make recovery of information from the database impossible.

 #####Initializing VAPy